Sakshi200416/cp1404practicals/prac_10/REFLECTION.md

 # Good Code Reviews

-[Link to PR 1] Provided detailed feedback on code structure, readability, efficiency, and suggested improvements.
+ Provided detailed feedback on code structure, readability, efficiency, and suggested improvements.
-[Link to PR 2] Focused on testing strategy, suggesting additional test cases and improvements.
+Focused on testing strategy, suggesting additional test cases and improvements.
 # Practicals

 Regarding the practical tasks overall, what would you change if you were in charge of the subject?